ska-sa/katgpucbf/misc/xbgpu/README.md

 The numbers in the above image correspond to the following actions:

 0\.
-Heaps received from F-Engines.</br>
+Receive heaps from F-Engines.</br>
 1\.
-Heaps assembled into a chunk in system RAM.</br>
+Assemble heaps into a chunk in system RAM.</br>
 2\.
-Chunk transferred to GPU memory.</br>
+Transfer chunk to GPU memory.</br>
 3\. & 4.
-GPU kernel reorders chunk to be read for correlation and transfers reordered data to GPU memory.</br>
+Launch a GPU kernel to reorder a chunk and transfer reordered data back to GPU memory.
 5\. & 6.
 Correlate reordered data and transfer baselines to GPU memory.</br>
 7\.
 Transfer baselines from GPU memory to host memory.</br>
 8\.
 Transfer baselines from host memory to the NIC and onto the network.</br>